 * We're unlikely to print more than 20 pp. (6000 wd./600 ll.) of anything, but if you're convinced a longer (group of) work(s) is perfect for us, go ahead.

-- Print edition interior is grayscale on uncoated paper, no more than 4.5"x7.5".
+- Print edition interior is grayscale on uncoated paper, no larger than 5"x7".

-Though we like to see things different to what we've published so far, our only real criterion is whether we dig what you're laying down.
-We like, but by no means require, series or projects.
+Though we want to see things different from what we've published so far, our main criterion is whether we dig what you're laying down.
+We tend to prefer striking compositions and contrasty texture.
+We like, but by no means require, series and projects.

 Friendly advice about file size: Whatever size/format you upload, we suggest having originals available at 300dpi/1800px wide minimum (we prefer at least 600dpi/3000px wide for covers), in a lossless format like .tiff, uncompressed .png, or .ai.
-However, if your originals are not so big, or .jpeg, that's fine — don't blow them up unless your Photoshop fu is strong.
+If your originals are smaller or .jpeg, that's fine: don't blow them up unless your Photoshop fu is strong.

-Lyric(-al) and narrative(-ish) essay, memoir, and personal-ized history, genre-bending and form-blending: we're talking creative nonfiction.
+Lyric(-al) and narrative(-ish) essay, form-blending & genre-bending, personal-ized history and memoir-that-connects-to-larger-issues: we're talking creative nonfiction.
 No academic studies, no lit crit.
-We may print your review or "review" of pretty much anything (including a Sweet Corn Festival or new talking toilet model), if it's funny or strange.
+We may print your review/"review" of pretty much anything (including a Sweet Corn Festival or new talking-robot-toilet model), if it's funny, bizarre, and/or actually an essay.
+The internet's filled with short nonfiction, so surprise us.

-Things we've not seen enough: adventures, minority perspectives, formal invention, things from the Midwest, things outside the US, true weird crime, environmental disaster/success, mystery packages, black cats crossing your path under a ladder made of broken mirrors.
+Things we've not seen enough: formal invention, adventures, minority perspectives, things from the Midwest, things outside the US, truly weird crime, environmental disaster/success, signs & portents.

-Things we've seen too much lately: cancer, addiction, break-ups, grandma cooking.
+Things we've seen too much: cancer, addiction, break-ups, grampaw's war diary, mi-ma's cookies.

 Interpret these suggestions as loosely as you see fit.